Can’t open links in Android apps? Here’s what to do!

 2. Disable Adblocker

-Disable them temporarily and look for improvements. if the issue persists and you still can’t open links on Android apps, move down.
+Disable them temporarily and look for improvements.
+If the issue persists and you still can’t open links on Android apps, move down.

 3. Check the Opening link defaults